RedisAI/RedisAI/README.md

 ### Give it a try

-On the client, load a backend (TF, TORCH, or ONNX), and set the model
+On the client, load a backend (TF, TORCH or ONNX), and set the model
 ```sh
 redis-cli AI.CONFIG LOADBACKEND TF install/backends/redisai_tensorflow/redisai_tensorflow.so
 redis-cli -x AI.MODELSET foo TF CPU INPUTS a b OUTPUTS c < test/test_data/graph.pb